-Recycle cans, clean aluminum foil and “mostly metal” household items with at least 50% metal content.
+Recycle cans, clean aluminum foil, and “mostly metal” household items with at least 50% metal content.
 Bulky metal such as shelves and appliances should be placed next to your recycling bins or bags on recycling day (call 311 first for appliances that require CFC removal such as air conditioners and refrigerators).
 Conserve even more resources by donating reusable metal items.
 For example, bikes and bike parts can be used by Recycle a Bicycle or Time's UP! to get more New Yorkers on two wheels.

-Gable-top and aseptic containers (think O.J., milk, soy milk and boxes of soup stock) are included in the City's recycling program.
-Rinse and place with your glass, metal and plastic recyclables.
+Gable-top and aseptic containers (think O.J., milk, soy milk, and boxes of soup stock) are included in the City's recycling program.
+Rinse and place with your glass, metal, and plastic recyclables.

 Why let your food scraps go to waste?
-There are several local programs offering composting to turn your coffee grounds, vegetable trimmings and other organic materials into “black gold” to fertilize flowers, vegetables and trees sans harmful chemicals.
-25 of GrowNYC's Greenmarkets now accept residential kitchen scraps for composting.
+Learn how to create less food waste, then compost the rest!
+Several local compost programs accept your coffee grounds, vegetable trimmings, and other organic materials and transform them into “black gold” to fertilize flowers, vegetables, trees, and green spaces.
+GrowNYC hosts collections for residential kitchen scraps at dozens of participating Greenmarkets, Youthmarkets, Fresh Food Box, and commuter-friendly sites near tranist in Northern Manhattan and the Bronx.
 Click here to find other community drop-off sites.
-You can also learn to make your own compost at home.
-Visit NYC WasteLess for more resources.
+You may be eligble for Department of Sanitation curbside organics collection, or you can learn to make your own compost at home.

 Construction and Demolition (C&D)